 I guess I like keeping record of my thoughts whether it be in a journal, diary or online blog.
 At times when I'm feeling sentimental i find it's interesting looking back at things I've written about - emotions, events etcetera.

-my hobbies or what I like doing fairly often.
+Lately, I've noticed that I've been asked my hobbies or what I like doing fairly often.
 It comes up daily - in everyday conversation, over the internet and just in general.

 No one can sum themself up in a box!
 I swear I will spend hours typing and backspacing in those boxes.
 Us humanbeings are complex things.